FT-Autonomous/F1Tenth-RL/README.md

 #### 2. Running the Docker container

-You can build and run the environment in Docker, alongside **Stable Baselines 3** (our choice of RL library), by running this command for your OS:
+You can build and run the environment in Docker, alongside **Stable Baselines 3** (our choice of RL library), by running the corresponding command for your OS below.

+**Note:** The first time you run the command it will download and build your image, which will take a while.

 - ##### Windows